Criminal vs. Civil Nursing Home Abuse Cases

 Nursing home abuse cases most often fall into one of two categories, criminal or civil.
 The distinction usually comes down to the severity of the abuse, how it was conducted, and what is exactly at stake.
 The differences are important for those with family members suffering from abuse to understand, as the processes and outcomes of the cases may look different.

-Nursing home abuse attorneys are working around the clock to ensure that their clients find justice.
+California nursing home abuse attorneys are working around the clock to ensure that their clients find justice.
 Joel Bryant is one of these attorneys, hoping to help you better understand which paths are available to you when embarking on a case of nursing home abuse.

 The Main Differences Between Criminal and Civil Cases